The Italian Game – The Best Chess Opening For White

 So, please continue on to look at the general ideas of the Italian Game Chess Opening for white.

-The Italian Game Chess Opening:
+The Italian Game Chess Family

 The Italian Game is a family of openings that all begin the same way: